(See also Overview of Fungal Infections.)

 Invasive infections are usually acquired by inhalation of spores or, occasionally, by direct invasion through damaged skin.

-Major risk factors include
+Major risk factors for aspergillosis include

 Focal infections, typically in the lung, sometimes form a fungus ball (aspergilloma), a characteristic growth of tangled masses of hyphae, with fibrin exudate and few inflammatory cells, typically encapsulated by fibrous tissue.
 Occasionally, there is some local invasion of tissue at the periphery of the cavity, but usually the fungus just resides within the cavity with no appreciable local invasion.